-27 See "Bill and Keep at the Central Office As the Efficient Interconnection Regime," Federal Communications Commission Office of Plans and Policy, OPP Working Paper Series #33, December 2000.
+23 See "Bill and Keep at the Central Office As the Efficient Interconnection Regime," Federal Communications Commission Office of Plans and Policy, OPP Working Paper Series #33, December 2000.

-Under no circumstances is a carrier abusing its terminating access monopoly efficient, and using that monopoly to price discriminate against specific sources of content compounds the problem, especially if the provider faces little effective competition.
-We strongly believe that the open Internet rules as generally proposed in the Notice will serve as a very light regulatory regieme that will preclude ISPs from abusing their position as terminating access monopolies and will help ensure more efficient pricing in the IP market.
+ISPs from abusing their position as terminating access monopolies and will help ensure more efficient pricing in the IP market.
 However, without such safeguards, ISPs will certainly begin to abuse this power in a manner that will destroy efficiency and beckon the Commission to take on the highly regulatory task of price setting at a latter date, as they are bound to by statute.
 If the ICC debate has taught us anything, it is that reigning in terminating access monopoly power once it has been exercised is a very difficult task.

-v.
 The Truth about Congestion and Network Investment

-In the Notice the Commission notes that they "must balance the need for incentives for infrastructure investment with the need to ensure that network operators do not adopt congestion management measures that could undermine the usefulness of the Internet to the public as a whole."28 As we noted above, the incentives the Commission references are hardly centered on the outcome of this proceeding.
+In the Notice the Commission notes that they "must balance the need for incentives for infrastructure investment with the need to ensure that network operators do not adopt congestion management measures that could undermine the usefulness of the Internet to the public as a whole."24 As we noted above, the incentives the Commission references are hardly centered on the outcome of this proceeding.
 Nonetheless, the Commission is certainly correct in noting the potential consequences of discriminatory congestion management techniques.
-Given the history of this issue, we begin our discussion of the issue by attempting to ensure the proceeding follows Chairman Genachowski's call for "an informed, fruitful discussion about issues of real importance to the future of the Internet and our country."29 The debate surrounding the issue of congestion has unfortunately failed to meet this standard in the past.
+Given the history of this issue, we begin our discussion of the issue by attempting to ensure the proceeding follows Chairman Genachowski's call for "an informed, fruitful discussion about issues of real importance to the future of the Internet and our country."25 The debate surrounding the issue of congestion has unfortunately failed to meet this standard in the past.
 Therefore, here we attempt to preemptively dispel common myths that exist on this topic.